nottrobin/maas-docs/en/nodes-tags.md

 MAAS supports XPath expressions in tags (see below), which makes auto-assigning tags to matching hardware possible.
 For instance, you could tag nodes that possess fast GPUs and then deploy software that used GPU-accelerated CUDA or OpenCL libraries.

-Because [Juju](https://jujucharms.com/docs/stable/about-juju.html) is the recommended way to deploy services on machines managed by MAAS (see [below](#tag-management)), it supports MAAS tags for application deployments.
+Because [Juju](https://jujucharms.com/docs/stable/about-juju.html) is the recommended way to deploy services on machines managed by MAAS (see [below](#heading--tag-management)), it supports MAAS tags for application deployments.

 To understand the true power of MAAS tags, it is important to understand tag definitions.

-## Tag definitions
+<h2 id="heading--tag-definitions">Tag definitions</h2>

 A *tag definition* is the criteria by which nodes are auto-labelled by the corresponding tag.
 During node enlistment MAAS collects hardware information (using the [lshw](http://ezix.org/project/wiki/HardwareLiSter) utility).
 The definition used in creating a tag is then constructed using an *XPath expression* based on that information.
 See [w3schools documentation](https://www.w3schools.com/xml/xpath_intro.asp) for details on XPath.